Graduation Frequently Asked Questions

 - Or electronically, if possible to:

-- If I have an "Incomplete" in one of my courses, will that prevent me from graduating, even if I do not need the course for any remaining requirement?
+- If I have an Incomplete (I) in one of my courses, will that prevent me from graduating, even if I do not need the course for any remaining requirement?

-- In order for your degree to be conferred all graduation requirements must be completed, all undergraduate transcripts must be on file and considered final with the Advising and Evaluations Office, and final grades must be issued for all courses.
+- In order for your degree to be conferred, all graduation requirements must be completed, all undergraduate transcripts must be on file and considered final with the Office of Advising and Evaluations, and final grades must be issued for all courses.

 - What if I study abroad during my last year at SDSU prior to my graduation?

 - Students who study abroad are required to have official transcripts sent from the institution attended before the completion of all degree requirements can be verified.
-It is important to understand that some institutions located outside the United States can take several months to send a transcript.
+SDSU is not able to accept electronic transcripts from institutions outside of the United States, so it is important to understand that some institutions located abroad can take several months to send a transcript.
 Therefore, students who have applied to graduate and have studied abroad in their last year might experience a delay in the finalization of their graduation.

 - I think I might be eligible for graduating with honors and distinction.
 How will I know for sure?

-- Your graduation evaluation was mailed to the address you have on file with the University and you are sent an email notification that it has been mailed.
-If you have not received your graduation evaluation after two weeks of receiving the email notification, contact the Office of Advising and Evaluations.
+- The graduation evaluation is mailed to the address that the graduation candidate has on file in their SDSU WebPortal.
+Students are notified via email when the graduation evaluation has been mailed.
+If you have not received your graduation evaluation within two weeks of receiving the email notification, then you should contact the Office of Advising and Evaluations.

 - Who can I contact with questions about my graduation evaluation?